 The Early Church (Acts of the Apostles, Romans, 1 &2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 & 2 Thessalonians, 1 & 2 Timothy, Titus, Philemon, Hebrews, James, 1 & 2 Peter, 1, 2 & 3 John, Jude, Revelation)

-Reflections (Pentecost, Tongues of Fire, Wild Goose, Grace, Faith, Cornerstone, Anchor, Righteousness, Trinity, Most Excellent Way, Body of Christ, Year of Young People, Objects of God’s Love, Fruits of the Spirit, Gifts of the Spirit, Impossible)
+Reflections (Grace, Faith, Cornerstone, Anchor, Righteousness, Most Excellent Way, Body of Christ, Objects of God’s Love, Impossible, Fruits of the Spirit, Gifts of the Spirit, Pentecost, Tongues of Fire, Wild Goose, Trinity.)

 The books following the Gospels give an insight into the Early Church, starting with a historical account of how the apostles continued after the ascension of Jesus, especially how the faith was extended to gentiles after the pharisee Saul became a believer, re-named Paul.
 This is followed by a number of instructive letters to early churches and pastoral letters to individuals, many of them written by Paul.
 As with Chronicles in the Old Testament, where more than one letter has been written to a church or to/by an individual, I have just written one acrostic.
 The bible concludes with a prophetic revelation to John, including messages to seven of the early churches, apocalyptic visions of the end times, and assurances to persecuted Christians that God is in ultimate control.